Stefan Lazarević: Battle of Ankara

-The relationship between Prince Stefan and Branković family over the years is not known from historical sources.
-It is known that they were able, with the most money that Vuk Branković left to guard the Kotor and the Republic of Ragusa, to recover some of the former countries.
-In early 1402, their area included parts of Kosovo, Polimlje, Sjenica, and Brskovo, and since the spring of that year, they became Bayezid's vassals, with the same responsibilities Prince Stefan had.
-Beyond their control remained Zvečan, Jeleč, and Gluhavica, which were held by the Ottomans, and Priština, which we know that in March of the same year, was part of the state of Stefan Lazarević.
+The relationship between Prince Stefan and the Branković family over the years is not known from historical sources.
+It is known that the Brankovićs were able, with the money that Vuk Branković left to guard the Kotor and the Republic of Ragusa, to recover some of their former lands.
+In early 1402, their land included parts of Kosovo, Polimlje, Sjenica, and Brskovo, and since the spring of that year, they became Bayezid's vassals, with the same responsibilities Prince Stefan had.
+Beyond their control remained Zvečan, Jeleč, and Gluhavica, which were held by the Ottomans, and Priština, which we know from March of the same year was part of the lands of Stefan Lazarević.

-Great changes in events in Asia Minor and Southeastern Europe were caused by an invasion of the Tatars under the leadership of Tamerlane, one of the great conquerors in world history.
-His invasion into Asia Minor forced Bayezid I to gather his forces and try to confront him in battle, which took place on 28 July 1402, near Angora (Ankara, the capital of Turkey).

-In this battle Ottoman forces suffered defeat, Bayezid I and one of his sons, Musa Çelebi, were captured and the following year Bayezid died in captivity.
-One of the main reasons for the Ottoman defeat was due to the desertion of Turkic and Tartar cavalry from Anatolia, which before the beginning of the battle defected to Timur's side, unhappy with Bayezid's rule and due to a sense of camaraderie with the forces of Timur.
-This allowed the Timur's forces to break Bayezid's left wing and encircle his center, where was located the Sultan with his janissaries (around 10,000).
+Great changes in Asia Minor and Southeastern Europe were caused by an invasion of the Tatars under the leadership of Tamerlane.
+His invasion of Asia Minor forced Bayezid I to gather his forces and confront him in battle, which took place on 28 July 1402, near Angora (Ankara).
+In this battle, Ottoman forces suffered defeat, Bayezid I and one of his sons, Musa Çelebi, were captured, and the following year Bayezid died in captivity.
+One of the main reasons for the Ottoman defeat was the desertion of Turkic and Tartar cavalry from Anatolia, which, before the beginning of the battle, defected to Timur's side, unhappy with Bayezid's rule and having a sense of camaraderie with the forces of Timur.
+This allowed Timur's forces to break Bayezid's left wing and encircle his center, where the Sultan was located with his janissaries (around 10,000).
 On the right wing, there were Bayezid's vassals, among whom were Đurađ Branković and his brother Grgur, Stefan's brother Vuk, and Stefan himself, who was also a commander of the right wing.
-He fought bravely, which caused admiration from Timur.
-Prince Stefan and his knights, which according to chronicler Duka and several contemporaries, were 5000 heavily armed men with spears, including cavalry, repeatedly attacked the enemy lines to rescue his master Bayezid I from hostile environments.
-He eventually succeeded in it, but Bayezid refused to withdraw, after which Stefan took with him his son Süleyman Çelebi and started to retreat towards Bursa under constant attacks of the hordes of Tatars.
-Byzantine chronicler Laonikos Chalkokondyles states that "the Serbs fought as real heroes, each worthy of praise", adding that "They attacked Tatars with great vigor, crushing them hard in the fight", and about Serbian struggle there is evidenced toponym Srb-ghazi – Serbian winner, near Ankara.
+He fought bravely, which Timur admired.
+Stefan and his knights—who, according to chronicler Duka and several contemporaries, consisted of 5,000 heavily armed men with spears, including cavalry—repeatedly attacked the enemy lines to rescue Bayezid from hostile forces.
+Stefan eventually succeeded, but Bayezid refused to withdraw.
+Stefan then took Bayezid's son Süleyman Çelebi and started to retreat towards Bursa under constant attack from the Tatars.
+Byzantine chronicler Laonikos Chalkokondyles states that "the Serbs fought as real heroes, each worthy of praise", adding that "They attacked Tatars with great vigor, crushing them hard in the fight".
+About the Serbian struggle, there is an evidentiary toponym Srb-ghazi – Serbian winner, near Ankara.
 During the fight, Prince Stefan was wounded, while Gregory Branković was captured and later released.
-In the meantime, Bayezid was captured with his soldiers, his son Musa, and his harem, where Stefan's sister Olivera was.
+In the meantime, Bayezid was captured with his son Musa, and his harem, where Stefan's sister,Olivera, was.